Doing yoga online does more for you than just helping to stay active … the mental health benefits are countless!

 This music makes yoga more fun (duh), but it also helps your workout work even harder for your mental health.

-AARP cites research from the Global Council on Brain Health that connects music and brain health.
+The Global Council on Brain Health has done research that validates the connection between music and mood.
 Many regions of the brain that are connected to positive feelings are activated when listening to music.
 Researchers found that listening to music increases dopamine and oxytocin (chemicals that are linked to feelings of pleasure and love) while decreasing levels of cortisol.

 Music is especially good for your mental health when it helps you connect to happy memories from the past.
 Since our power yoga classes are set to tracks that you’ll recognize from your real life, it’s only a matter of time before you find yourself hitting a Warrior I to the sound of a song that takes you right back to a favorite moment.